Gender and Human Rights (LAWS90124)

 |Fees||Look up fees|

-This course considers these critiques and examines their explanatory force.
-It considers ways in which the international human rights system has responded to critiques and demands of feminist and gender scholars and activists.
-The course will focus, first, on the international system for the protection of women’s rights, in terms both of ‘mainstream’ guarantees of non-discrimination and the specialised system for the protection of women’s rights, most notably CEDAW.
-Second, the course will focus on certain emblematic violations of women’s and gender rights (gender-based violence, reproductive rights and the rights of sexual and gender minorities) and critically examine developments in the recognition and redress of such violations under international human rights law.
-Third, the course will consider the relationship between the formal mechanisms of the human rights system and the mobilisation of human rights ideas and values by social movements and non-governmental organisation.
-It will consider, in particular, the role and value of international human rights norms in underpinning diverse social movements working in alliance for the improved protection of women’s and gender rights.
+This subject considers these critiques and examines their explanatory force.
+It considers ways in which the international human rights system has responded to critiques and demands of feminist, gender and queer scholars and activists.
+The subject will focus, first, on the international system for the protection of women’s rights, in terms both of ‘mainstream’ guarantees of non-discrimination and the specialised system for the protection of women’s rights, most notably CEDAW.
+Second, the subject will focus on certain emblematic violations of women’s and gender rights (gender-based violence, reproductive rights and the rights of sexual and gender minorities) and critically examine developments in the recognition and redress of such violations under international human rights law.
+Third, the subject will consider the relationship between the formal mechanisms of the human rights system and the mobilisation of human rights ideas and values by social movements and non-governmental organisation.
+It will consider the role and value of international human rights norms in underpinning diverse social movements working in alliance for the improved protection of women’s and gender rights.

 Principal topics include:

-- An overview of the protection of women’s rights and gender rights under the so-called ‘mainstream’ system for the protection of human rights
+- An overview of the protection of women’s rights and rights of sexual orientation and gender identity under the so-called ‘mainstream’ system for the protection of human rights

 - A discussion of feminist, queer and postcolonial critiques of the international human rights system